Welcome to the WalkMe Help Center

 accessibility_aria-label_adaptivehtml

-Keyword Accessibility
+Keyword accessibility

 The complete functionality of all WalkMe components is accessible through a keyboard interface.